Charles-Zhang-Somewhere/Somewhere/README.md

 3. Configuration keys prefixed with `<Anything you like>` + `.` (actually everything that has a any *special symbol* including space excluding colons in it will never be used as SW configuration keys) is reserved for personal use.
 You can exploit this to set arbitary custom repository level properties by using `cf` (configuration) command and create your own (configuration) properties: e.g. `cf My.Birthday 1995/03/05`, this will be saved in your repository and will not be touched by SW.
 There is no limit what you can save.
 4. (Markdown syntax shortcuts) When editing notes in Notebook Tab, you can select the texts you wish to apply formats then just type in Markdown format symbols to automatically apply brackets and bold and italic etc. Currently it supports: `` *_`'"([{ ``
 5. For time related notes, try tag it with date in this format: `yyyy-MM-dd` e.g. `2019-08-31`; Specialized sorting and related features might be implemented.
+6. Want to give a tag some more meaning?
+Create a note with the same name (spaces allowed) as tag, and write your story either in the content or remark for that note.
+This will also work with Knowledge system in the future, and is the preferred way to define relationships for tags - if any.
+For instance, at the stage if gathering ideas, one of the tag was called "ProjctHehastus", and a note with same name exists, I.e. "Project Hephaestus".
+7. Try add `_HomeBackground.png/jpg` and see what happens to your Home background.
+Better color adjustment is expected in *future release* (not a promise).

 ## Best Practices